 Foliage – deciduous

-Pruning and planting are all practices that, if well performed, will increase your pear harvest.
+Pruning and planting are all practices that will increase harvests if done properly.

 Planting a ‘Beurre Hardy’ pear tree